hydroflux/active-record-quiz/README.md

 ( ) `.column_names` ( ) `.create` ( ) `.find` (X) None of the Above

-?: To by any attribute, such as `make`, which method should be used?
+?: To search by any attribute, such as `make`, which method should be used?

 ( ) `.find` ( ) `.find_by_name` ( ) `.filter` (X) `.find_by`